Lisp Notes -2. On REPL

 The endless cycle of reading, evaluating and printing is why it is called read-eval-print loop or REPL for short.

-Its also refered to as top level, top level listner, lisp listner.
+It's also referred to as top level, top level listener, lisp listener.

 That was a "hello,world" value.